Offbeatlop/MID_Project/logbook.md

    filesystem: Request the sending of files they don't have, erase those that other machines do not have, etc.

+To achieve this, we add the following tasks to the TODO list:

+- Implement a program that given a filesystem, returns its description in JSON format.
+- Start studying about how to connect several machines over the network with the RPC/RMI middleware.

 ## Notes
 network side, file system
 run the application to discover who our neigbour machines would be on the network (peers).